w3c/scribejs/features.md

     * current major topic; the value is used for a section heading and as an entry in the generated table of contents.
 * `subtopic:`
     * current minor topic; he value is used for a subsection heading and as an entry in the generated table of contents.

+See also the subsection on issue management with `scribejs` commands below.

 ## Resolutions, actions